What is the Ecological Threat Report (ETR)?

 A rapidly changing environment is creating shocks that threaten the stability of countries, create conditions for mass displacement and exacerbate hunger and water stress.

-The ETR can determine which countries have the most severe threats, and the lowest coping capabilities and therefore are most likely to suffer from increased levels of ecological threat-related conflict.
+The ETR can determine which countries, administrative districts and cities have the most severe threats, and the lowest coping capabilities and therefore are most likely to suffer from increased levels of ecological threat-related conflict.
+The Ecological Threat Report also looks at the future, with projections out to 2050.

 Resilience, or the ability of nations to mitigate and adapt to new ecological threats, is important to ensure the stability of political institutions and prevent future social unrest and violence and it’s of great importance to know where help is needed.